 When it comes to cities in Europe, Brussels is often overlooked.
 But with its rich history, stunning architecture, and delicious food, this city definitely has a lot to offer tourists.
 Here are the best things to see and do in Brussels.

 Brussels is the capital of Belgium and one of the most important cities in Europe.
-Brussels’ history dates back to at least the 9th Century, with the oldest know record mentioning Brussels being from the 10th Century.
+Brussels’ history dates back to at least the 9th Century, with the oldest known record mentioning Brussels being from the 10th Century.

-There are many things to see and do in Brussels that make it a great city to visit.
+There are many things to see and do in Brussels that make it a great city.
 Some of the highlights include its stunning architecture, delicious food, amazing art museums, and lively nightlife.